HeinzJiao/ACPV-Net/README.md

 pretrained/vssm_small_0229_ckpt_epoch_222.pth
 ```

 This version is used in our experiments for efficiency considerations.
-Other stronger VMamba variants can also be used as backbones if needed.
+Other stronger variants can also be used as backbones if needed.

 ## Offline Data Preprocessing